Topyster Muga: Career

 In 2005, she started off at Airtel Kenya as an IT project coordinator and development engineer, while she concurrently pursued her first degree at Jomo Kenyatta University.
 Muga rose through the ranks securing a promotion every year.
 According to her profile on Airtel, she was the youngest female IT manager at 26 years.

 In 2010, she joined Airtel Africa as a Senior Manager, Group Value Added Services.
 A position she held for a year before enrolling into INSEAD Business School in 2011.

 In 2014, Bharti Airtel appointed her to head Airtel Money in Kenya.
-While serving in this role, she led the team that innovated Airtel Money Pesa Card, a Visa card that mirrored the Airtel Money account.
+While in this role, she led the team that innovated Airtel Money Pesa Card, a Visa card that mirrored the Airtel Money account.
 Under her leadership, Airtel Money partnered up with United Bank of Kenya Limited to pioneer Akiba Mkononi, a mobile banking product that allowed its users to save on their phone.